-Trucks haul large quantities of heavy and sometimes dangerous cargo across Florida.
+Trucks haul large quantities of heavy and sometimes dangerous cargo across Palm Beach County.
 When a commercial driver or trucking company fails to adequately secure a load onto its vehicle, it can roll off and strike other motorists or pedestrians.
-The truck accident lawyers at Frankl & Kominsky represent individuals in Boynton Beach and nearby cities who have been injured by falling debris.
+The truck accident lawyers at Frankl Kominsky represent individuals in West Palm Beach and nearby cities who have been injured by falling debris.
 Our experienced staff can help you seek damages from a big rig driver, his or her employer, or any other party that failed to adequately secure cargo onto a commercial vehicle.Risks Posed by Falling Debris

 To ensure the safety of everyone on the road, truck drivers and trucking companies must comply with federal regulations regarding the proper securement of their cargo.
 They must carefully tie their loads onto their big rigs and correctly distribute the weight to prevent it from falling onto the road.
 Florida has adopted the federal rules that govern the trucking industry, which means that trucks traveling exclusively within the state must also comply with them.